georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_11th_laboratory.md

 Completed:

--   Added a POST request with Radu in order to send the number of new tweets to Alexandru Oloieri's module
+-   Added a POST request with Radu in order to send the number of new tweets to Alexandru Oloieri's module (week 11)
--   Added code for multi-threading using background tasks alongside George, Teofil and Radu.
+-   Added code for multi-threading using background tasks alongside George, Teofil and Radu.  (week 11)

-To do:

--  Use coverage to make sure unit testing covered over 80% of possible tests.
+-   Wrote unit testing for the 'new code' to raise code coverage in main.py (week 12)

 ## Roșu Cristian-Mihai: